SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Research work in "Wireless and Mobile Network Laboratory",* **2020**

 In this work, I developed a 2-stage method to jointly optimize UAV deployment and resource allocation for vehicular network.
-By modeling it as a multi-task learning, I implemented a DNN that can dynamically tune its weights and jointly determine offloading decision, allocation of spectrum and computing resources for vehicular tasks in real time.
+By modeling it as a multi-task learning problem, I implemented a DNN that can dynamically tune its weights to adapt to wireless environment and can jointly determine offloading decision, allocation of spectrum and computing resources for vehicular tasks in real time.

 ### Demo of key concept: